IFAFMultiLA/ifafmultila.github.io/source/devguide.rst

 With login:

-- requires that the user has registered an account with email and password
+- requires that the user has registered an account with user name (self-chosen pseudonym) and password

 .. image:: img/client-server-login.png
     :width: 100%